-What did you do as a child that made the hours pass like minutes?
+“What did you do as a child that made the hours pass like minutes?

-Herein lies the key to your earthly pursuits. — Carl Gustav Jung
+Herein lies the key to your earthly pursuits.” — Carl Gustav Jung

 If we take time to search for our childhood memories, we’ll find some valuable lessons for building a better future.
-It doesn’t matter where you are in your life, your educational or career level.
-This exercise will confirm or redirect your efforts to your educational and career goals.
+It doesn’t matter where you are in your life, educational, or career level.
+This exercise will confirm or redirect your efforts to your academic and career goals.

 It’s never too late to redirect your path to find happiness.
-Follow your passion and you’ll be a lot happier.
+Follow your passion, and you’ll be a lot happier.
 To do this, you must identify what drives your passions and dreams.
 These childhood passions are the key to a fulfilling life path as an adult.

 Obstacles and Problems

 One main issue is that we listen to what others want us to become.
 We genuinely don’t know what we want.
 We have no clue what path will lead us to our dreams.
 Another obstacle is our well-meaning families.

 Sometimes our families have plans for our lives and careers, which ignore our passions and dreams.
 Because we are “good children,” we try to please our parents.
 We learn to please other people or other institutions; this is only a substitute for what we desire.
 Therefore, our earthly pursuits become a journey of pain instead of a path of pleasure.